caoyunkang/caoyunkang.github.io/_pages/about.md

 Hello!
 I’m Yunkang Cao (曹云康), an incoming Assistant Professor in the [Hunan University Robotics Department](http://robotics.hnu.edu.cn/).
 Currently, I am a Ph.D. candidate at [Huazhong University of Science and Technology (HUST)](http://english.hust.edu.cn/), where I am honored to be working under the guidance of [Prof. Weiming Shen](https://scholar.google.com.hk/citations?user=FuSHsx4AAAAJ&hl=en&oi=sra).
 I am also grateful for the opportunity to visit [Politecnico di Milano (Polimi)](https://www.polimi.it/) for one year, working under the supervision of [Prof. Giacomo Boracchi](https://boracchi.faculty.polimi.it/).

 My academic research primarily focuses on **Deep Learning** and **Computer Vision**, with a particular emphasis on **Anomaly Detection & Reasoning for Embodied Intelligence**, especially in manufacturing scenarios.
-My long-term goal is to make robotics more safe, more understandable, and their actions fixable.
+My long-term goal is to make robotics more safe and more understandable.
 I aim to enhance intelligent visual systems with reasoning and planning capabilities to address and recover from open-world anomalies.

 If you find my research interesting, I would love to connect!
 Feel free to reach out if you have any questions or would like to discuss my work. 😊